 More of a party than a December festival, but absolutely brimming with those party vibes.

 Mother City Queer Project Festival on December 31st 2019

 While you might hear the word ‘festival’ and think mud, wipes and raves, Burning the Clocks in Brighton is a gentler take and one for all the family.

 Led by community art charity Same Sky, crowds walk through the city’s streets with paper lanterns on 21st of December, the shortest day of the year.
 Once the crowds have gathered on the Brighton shores the lanterns are added to a collective bonfire which burns bright as families contemplate the year’s end and watch the firework display.

 Since 1994 Same Sky has brought the community together on this one night to be thankful over the holiday season.
-I might actually go to this one having said I can’t, let’s see what happens.
+I really want to go to this – need to make it happen this year!

 Hogmanay is the Scottish version of a New Year’s Eve.
 That means NYE with a wee bit more alcohol, a good few ceilidh numbers and a lot of laughs.
 For Scotland new year brings with it full scale parties whether you’re battling the cold at Edinburgh’s street party, enjoying a Glasgow rave or just having wee dram with your pals.